galaxy-genome-annotation/python-tripal/docs/commands/analysis.rst

       --is_concat              If the blast result file is simply a list of concatenated blast results.
       --search_keywords        Extract keywords for Tripal search
+      --no_parsed TEXT         Maximum number of hits to parse per feature.
+                               Default=all  [default: all]
       --no_wait                Do not wait for job to complete --algorithm TEXT         analysis algorithm
       --sourceversion TEXT     analysis sourceversion